csarn/pymatlab/README.txt

 Python interface to MATLAB (pymatlab)
 =====================================

-This package lets python users interface and communicate with MATLAB from python.
-Pymatlab makes it easier for users to migrate from a large MATLAB prototyping codebase to python scripts - one step at a time - by using MATLAB scripts as a part of the python code.
+This package lets Python users interface and communicate with MATLAB from Python.
+Pymatlab makes it easier for users to integrate a project with a large MATLAB codebase into python scripts by using MATLAB scripts as a part of the python program.

+The basic functionality of this package is to send data from Python to MATLAB's workspace to be able to run Matlab function on the data.
+After processing you retrieve back data to python.
+This enables you to process data with Mathlab's built in functions, toolboxes or Matlab-scripts.
+It is also possible to use MATLAB's to generate plots or other graphics.

 The package uses Numpy's ndarrays and translates them into MATLAB's mxarrays using Python's ctypes and Matlab's mx library.
 The interface to MATLAB's